hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 # Key Management

-All Kryptonite for Kafka modules support five ways to source the required key material.
+All Kryptonite for Kafka modules support multiple options to source the required key material.
 You can define this by means of the `key_source` configuration parameter.
-The right choice primarly depends on your security posture and preferred operational model.
+The right choice primarily depends on your security posture and preferred operational model.

 ---

 ## Overview

 ```
 key_source=CONFIG           → plain keysets inline in config
 key_source=CONFIG_ENCRYPTED → KEK-encrypted keysets inline in config
 key_source=KMS              → plain keysets in cloud secret manager
 key_source=KMS_ENCRYPTED    → KEK-encrypted keysets in cloud secret manager
-key_source=NONE                → no keysets required (envelope encryption only)
+key_source=NONE             → no keysets required (KMS-based envelope encryption only)
 ```

 ---